Dahlia-Chehata/Dahlia-Chehata.github.io/_posts/2020-08-08-coding_period_week10 .md

     PR is under review.

-The program is coming to an end
+The program is coming to an end.
+Excited to complete the project!